-Raptors of the Columbia Gorge
+Raptors of the Columbia Gorge,

-The Columbia Gorge Discovery Center’s Raptor Program will introduce you to live birds of prey.
+Our raptor presentations are an inspiring way to learn about raptors, including falcons, hawks, owls, and eagles.
+You’ll get an up-close experience with a raptor, presented by our raptor program’s staff.
 Adults and children of all ages will enjoy learning about the unique attributes of each fascinating raptor species.
-Programs address the challenges of declining habitat, the hazards of toxic chemicals, and the role humans have played in both endangering and protecting these majestic ambassadors from the wild.
+Presentations address the challenges of declining habitat, the hazards of toxic chemicals, and the role humans have played in both endangering and protecting these majestic ambassadors from the wild.

 Jean Cypher, D.V.M. of the Rowena Wildlife Clinic, called in Spring 2007 to see if the Discovery Center would be interested in having a bald eagle to display.
 With the assistance of the Discovery Center administrator, Dr. Cypher, Chris Tolotti of Wildlife Rescue of the Gorge, U.S. Fish and Wildlife Migratory Bird Division, and Oregon Fish and Wildlife Department, the idea for a full-scale education and exhibit project evolved.

 The program meets several needs.
 It affords the clinic an avenue for educating the public about native raptors and their habitats, provides a place for non-releasable injured birds that must otherwise be euthanized, and offers the Discovery Center a program that meets its mission to inspire appreciation and stewardship of the Gorge.
 The bald eagles are strictly exhibition birds, allowing the public a relatively close view of a very large raptor.
 Its 24’x48’ enclosure allows room for exercise, although their permanent wing injuries prevent them from flying.